ArtWorks Fellowship: Ambition is critical

 Sat in the very parlour made famous by DT’s Christmas story, sipping tea from vintage china, sucking in the surrounding artefacts and memorabilia, I truly was delighted to be in the house where two thirds of Dylan’s published work came from.
 The music room and study with bountiful books where Dylan worked and hosted meetings with the Kardomah boys, tended to by Dylan’s attentive mother.
 I got lost imagining the conversations that were hosted here, and the back window that inspired Holiday Memory totally sucked me in, as did the bathroom where he’d like to indulge in a long soak contentedly smoking Woodbines.
 I felt his mother’s anguish in the very room Dylan was born, while his critically ill sister was in the room next door.
 Dylan Thomas and Harry Belefonte are two of my earliest influences.
 Dylan’s beat is so on point that I question my own writing journey, what came first, the poet or the rapper?
 During his visit to New York in 1952, Dylan first recorded his poetry onto vinyl, nobody else was doing this.
 The city was experiencing a musical revolution, forging a style called Be-Bop, which would heavily inspire New York’s hip hop movement.
 Was Dylan’s visit the very start of rap?
 I really like to believe so.
 So when you wear your hip hop uniform inspired by our American cousins, know that our man DT took his poetry and virtuosity to that melting pot.
 Dylan Thomas truly is one of the best, and both a precious son and a father figure to the city of Swansea, and to Wales.

 My most recent visit was to perform with my hip hop crew, Dope Biscuits, for a Pryme Cut event at The Lemon Factory.
 I was mega excited.
 I have amazing memories of Swansea.
 Busy streets, raves at Escape, shopping, character-filled independent cafes, good music, good times… But I was left heartbroken.
 It was like an encounter with an ex that’d you’d once been infatuated with, to see years later and realise that time had not been kind to them or their soul.
 I was faced with a Swansea that looked battered and bruised, tired and used, dated and decaying.
 I mean you no disrespect Swansea, I love you.
 I’m saying this in your defence.
 You deserve far better.
 The castle, so charming, a true treasure, being bullied by a big towering, overpowering BT building.
 Next to the castle is Laser Zone, once Laser Quest.
 I remember this place so well.
 My father took me there regularly, back pack, laser guns, plan of attack, strategy.
 The train station looks in good shape to be fair, compared to the ghettoised version I fondly remember.
-And then I see it, Dylan Thomas’ words, “Ambition Is Critical”, words I’d seen many times before years ago, words so important, then, now and always, words surrounded by greyness and spotted white chewing gum clinging on fiercely like a stubborn cancer, words of a prophet treated with distasteful disrespect, words that appeared in Twin Town, changed to “Pretty Shitty City”, words that have never been better fitting.
+And then I see it, “Ambition Is Critical”, words written by Dave Hughes and often wrongly attributed to Dylan Thomas.
+Words I’d seen many times before years ago, words so important, then, now and always, words surrounded by greyness and spotted white chewing gum clinging on fiercely like a stubborn cancer, words that appeared in Twin Town, alongside “Pretty Shitty City”, words that have never been better fitting.
 To the right is an old haunt, Bartori and Rabaiotti Espresso Bar, also featured in Twin Town.
 I am amazed it is still here, and looks exactly the same as I remembered from over fifteen years ago, both inside and out.
 It was like stepping into intoxicating nostalgia, the décor, the setting, the menu.
 It was like visiting a really old batty auntie who refuses to adhere to the times and you loved her more for it.
 But the lady that runs the cafe does not look anything like a batty old auntie, far from it.
 She exudes a timeless class and style, a total juxtaposition to this dated, run down building.
 Time has been so good to her; she looks exactly the same as 15 years ago.
 Her name is Emilia, made even more beautiful by her Italian accent with a hint of Swansea, and she tells me she’s 77.
 I tell her how amazingly beautiful she is to which she replies modestly “It must be the Italian gene”.
 I tell her how fabulous her taupe lace tights are and that they totally compliment her outfit.
 She tells me “They are twenty years old”.
 I am so happy to be here but baffled by how nothing has been updated, like time stopped.
 Emilia tells me that her father in law, Mr Domenico, opened the café in 1960 and was told he could only stay for three to four years, but the family is still there 56 years later.
 During this time they have been told that nothing is secure and not to invest any money in the upkeep, and their time here has been consistently uncertain.
 Now the council plans to bulldoze the building for the train station to have a better eye worthy welcome for passengers.
 The building has been left so long without investment that it is beyond repair, and the bulldozers are welcome.
 So sad.
 Despite the city’s disarray and dishevelled streets, there is an exciting art project “Art Across the City”, that breathes fire back into Swansea’s once thriving vibrancy and the pieces propel the city’s potential and ability to regenerate.
 Volcano Theatre, a company I have been inspired by for a decade, have set up an amazing base on the High Street, so Swansea, I urge you to find strength and guidance in the creative arts and trust that they can move you forward far faster than consumerism, which has crippled your true prosperity.
 Swansea, your “ambition is critical”.

 So we get to The Lemon Factory, and there is a cypher in full swing.
 A guy steps up.
 He is part of a crew from Newport that is on the line up.
 He’s good, a bit crazy but entertaining.